Andy Reid

-Andrew Walter Reid (born March 19, 1958) is an American football coach who is the head coach for the Kansas City Chiefs of the National Football League (NFL).
-Reid was previously head coach of the Philadelphia Eagles from 1999 to 2012.
-From 2001 to 2012, he was also the Eagles' executive vice president of football operations becoming the general manager.
-He is the only NFL coach to win 100 games and appear in four consecutive conference championships with two different franchises.
-Reid is regarded as one of the greatest coaches in NFL history.
+Andrew Walter Reid (born March 19, 1958) is an American professional football coach who is the head coach for the Kansas City Chiefs of the National Football League (NFL).
+Reid was previously the head coach of the Philadelphia Eagles from 1999 to 2012.
+From 2001 to 2012, he was also the Eagles' executive vice president of football operations.
+Reid is the only NFL coach to win 100 games with two different franchises and also the only coach to appear in four consecutive conference championships with two different franchises.
+He is considered one of the greatest NFL coaches of all time.

-Reid began his professional coaching career with the Green Bay Packers, where he served as an offensive assistant from 1992 to 1998 and won a Super Bowl title in Super Bowl XXXI.
+Reid began his professional coaching career with the Green Bay Packers, serving as an offensive assistant from 1992 to 1998 and was a member of the team that won Super Bowl XXXI.
 He held his first head coaching position with the Eagles in 1999, who became perennial postseason contenders under his leadership.
-Reid led the Eagles to nine playoff runs, six division titles, five NFC Championship Games (including four consecutive from 2001 to 2004), and an appearance in Super Bowl XXXIX where they lost to the New England Patriots.
-Despite Reid's consistent success, the Eagles declined and missed the playoffs in the 2011 and 2012 seasons, leading to his dismissal from Philadelphia.
+Reid led the Eagles to nine playoff runs, six division titles, five NFC Championship Games (including four consecutive from 2001 to 2004), and an appearance in Super Bowl XXXIX.
+Unable to win a Super Bowl title, Reid left Philadelphia in 2012 amid declining success.

-Reid was immediately hired as the head coach of the Chiefs in 2013, where he quickly revitalized the struggling franchise.
-He helped end the eight-game playoff losing streak that began in 1993.
-In 10 seasons with Kansas City, he has led them to successful seasons with nine postseason appearances, seven division titles, five consecutive AFC Championship Games, three Super Bowl appearances (LIV, LV, LVII), and two wins (LIV, LVII), with the second being against his former longtime team, the Eagles.
+Hired as the head coach of the Chiefs in 2013, Reid helped revitalize the struggling franchise into the league's best.
+In 12 seasons with Kansas City, Reid has led the Chiefs to 11 postseason appearances, nine consecutive division titles, seven consecutive AFC Championship Games, five Super Bowl appearances (including three consecutive), and three Super Bowl titles.
+Reid also guided them to their first playoff victory since 1993 in the 2015 season, their first consecutive division titles in franchise history, and their first Super Bowl title in 50 years in Super Bowl LIV.